01 of 05

 Planning Your Herb Container

-You can grow as many types of herbs in one container as you want, as long as you make sure that all the herbs in a single pot share the same sun, water and soil preferences.
+You can grow as many types of herbs in one container as you want, as long as you make sure that all the herbs in a single pot share the same sun, water, and soil preferences.
 For example, rosemary likes it hot and dry while parsley needs steady moisture.
-They wouldn’t be perfect in the same pot (though to be honest, I have pushed this envelope and put unmatched bedfellows together, fairly successfully).
-I also like to grow pots with one type of herb per pot and then group the pots.
+They wouldn’t be perfect in the same pot.

 Herbs in Container Garden Design